codepath/android_guides/Basic-Painting-with-Views.md

 ### Simple Drawing with Canvas

-Let's try drawing a couple of circle on screen.
+Let's try drawing a couple of circles on screen.
 This requires us to define a `Paint` object which controls the styling and color of what is drawn.
 Let's start by preparing the paint:

 ```java
 public class SimpleDrawingView extends View {